cmu-phil/py-tetrad/README.md

 # py-tetrad
-This project makes algorithms/code in (Java) Tetrad directly available in Python via [JPype](https://github.com/jpype-project/jpype).
+This package makes algorithms/code in (Java) Tetrad directly available in Python via [JPype](https://github.com/jpype-project/jpype).

-Currently this package contains a translate.py file, which helps to translate datasets from Python (pandas) to Java (Tetrad) and graphs from Java (Tetrad) back into Python (two formats currently, the causal-learn graph format and the R PCALG format for general graphs).
+Currently the package contains a translate.py file, which helps to translate datasets from Python (pandas) to Java (Tetrad) and graphs from Java (Tetrad) back into Python (two formats currently, the causal-learn graph format and the R PCALG format for general graphs).

 It also contains an examples.py file, which shows how to run several Tetrad searches on Python (pandas) data, for the continuous case and retrieve their result graphs back into Python.